rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

   </figure>
 </div>\

-For some raster these triangles are defined over, we can imagine these triangles as lying somewhere in 3D space, with the z-coordinates of the vertices defined by their corresponding pixel values; this may be especially intuitive in the case of a DEM.
+We can define these triangles over a whole raster and imagine them as lying somewhere in 3D space, with the z-coordinates of the vertices defined by their corresponding pixel values.
+This interpretation may be especially intuitive if the raster is a DEM.
 Surface area is calculated by measuring the three-dimensional lengths of the triangle edges shown in the image above, halving each of the edges relevant to the current pixel of interest (since half of each edge lies in one pixel), finding the area of each triangle within the pixel, and finally summing these areas.
 Areas for individual triangles are found with Heron's formula:

 area = √[*s*(*s* - *e*₁)(*s* - *e*₂)(*s* - *e*₃)],